h2oai/poboys_conda_package_server/README.md

 - Currently the artifacts are being generated in `linux-64` and `noarch` sub-directories in the `pkgs` channel.
 - In each of these directories a file `keepfiles.txt` is used to keep the list of files that should not be deleted.
 Periodically update this file to only include the files that need to be preserved.
 - Once the file is updated run `cleanup.sh`.
-This will remove all the files that are not mentioned in `keepfiles.txt`
+This will remove all the files that are not mentioned in `keepfiles.txt
+- Then initiate a manual reindex using the command `cd /opt/poboys_conda_package_server && conda index pkgs`